hindutva/hindutva.github.io/main/rivals/abe-disease/islam/science.md

 title: Science
 ---

+## Summary
+Arab or Islamic or Christian science are but continuations of prior pagan traditions.

+> "Arab" science wasn't Arab, but Persian (Avicenna, Biruni, AlKhawarizmi (Algorithm), etc.), Syriac, Chaldean, from long traditions that preceded the Arab invasion.
+ They just wrote in Arabic; Newton wrote in Latin but isn't called "Italian". - NN Taleb

 ## Neo-platonic influence and rejection

 - "So in reality the so called “Islamic Science” was a venture of the pagan Neo-Platonists fleeing the terror of Isaism, and many of the early “Islamic intellectuals” like Thabit ibn Kurra were by their own admission Hellenistic pagans.
 In 529 AD the Hellenistic philosophers fleeing persecution by the Isaistic ruler Justinian fled to the Iranian king Khusrau Anushirwan, who granted them a safe haven.
 After he defeated the Christians, he imposed a clause in the peace treaty with Justinian that he must allow the religious freedom of the pagans in the Byzantine empire.
 Harran as a border town received considerable protection from the Iranian rulers and the Hellenistic pagans could develop their religion and science.
 While Islam destroyed the Iranian empire, it failed to impose itself on the pagans of Harran.
 It was from here that they spread out and seeded the Arabic world with their highly developed science and philosophy." \[[MT](https://manasataramgini.wordpress.com/2006/08/28/the-makings-of-islamic-science/)\]